-The above statement of responsibilities of the Board of Directors regarding the financial statements of the Bank shall be read in conjunction with the statement of the auditor's responsibilities set out in the opinion that immediately follows this report.
+The above statement of responsibilities of the Board of Directors regarding the financial statements of the Bank shall be read in conjunction with the statement of the auditor's responsibilities set out in the independent auditor's opinion.
 This is necessary and is being done with the view to distinguish, for the benefit of the shareholders and other users of the accompanying financial statements, the respective responsibilities of the Board of Directors and the auditors in relation to the financial statements of Guaranty Trust Bank (Liberia) Limited.